Christianity in Eritrea: Protestantism in Eritrea

 Protestants in Eritrea number about 91,232, which represents 2% of the population.
 The Evangelical Lutheran Church is the only recognised Protestant Church.
 Torture is used against independent Protestants in Eritrea causing more than 2000 Christians being subject to arrest in 2006.
 The U.S. State Department names it a Country of Particular Concern due to its violation of religious liberty.
 It has been reported that entire families are thrown into jail.

 In 2009, International Christian Concern said that over 3,000 Christians were being held prisoner in Eritrea, and alleged a December 2009 mass arrest of 30 mostly elderly women who were praying together in a house.
 According to the Barnabas Fund, in April 2010 a 28-year-old student died after she was held in a metal shipping container for 2 years, after being arrested for attending a Protestant Bible study.

 Eritrea is included in the Episcopal Area of the Horn of Africa of the Anglican Diocese of Egypt, though there are no current congregations in the country.

+Freedom of religion

+In 2023, the country was scored 1 out of 4 for religious freedom.
+This was seen as an improvement, as several religious prisoners had been released in the previous months.

+In the same year, the country was rated as the 4th worst place in the world to be a Christian.